 Wyndcliffe Court Gardens are 5 minutes from Chepstow and Tintern Abbey, nestled in the hills above the Wye Valley to the north of the village of St. Arvans.
 Situated on a high bluff, the house and gardens offer views over the Severn, the coastal plain and the Bristol Channel.
 500 meters from part of the Wye Valley Walk, with stunning views, they are ideally located.
 20 minutes from Newport, 30 minutes from Bristol and Cardiff, 40 from Gloucester and around 2 hours from London, with excellent public transport links.
 For directions or to get in touch, please see our Contact & Directions page, and for opening times and all other information see our Visiting Us page.

-Our tea room is open throughout serving tea, coffee, cakes and light refreshments with seating indoors and on our terrace and loggia.
+Our tea room is open throughout serving tea, coffee, cakes lunches and afternoon teas and light refreshments with seating in the Ballroom and on our terrace and loggia.
 Please see our Tea Room and Gallery page for information on what is available.

 Since opening our gates for the first time in May 2013, we have had an overwhelming response from the press and public and are incredibly proud of our achievements.
 For reviews from some of our visitors please see ourTestimonials page or go to our Trip Advisor page "Wyndcliffe Court Gardens".
 We have also recently been featured in The Telegraph as one of the 10 best places in the UK to see garden sculpture this summer:

 Open Wednesday to Sunday in July and August.
 11am - 6pm.

 Address: Off Penterry Lane, St. Arvans, Chepstow, Monmouthshire, NP16 6EY (see visiting us page)

 Phone: 01291 621242

 Sat Nav: Latitude: 51.6724 Longitude: -2.69841